 Climate change impacts also have long-term implications for the region.
 The Climate Explorer Tool (managed by NOAA's Climate Program Office and hosted by the National Environmental Modeling and Analysis Center (NEMAC) at the University of North Carolina Asheville) gives users a way to check how climate conditions in the United States are projected to change over the coming decades.
-The information is available for all counties in the United States. https://crt-climateexplorer.nemac.org/

-The online tool graphs projections for two possible futures: one in which humans drastically reduce and stabilize global emissions and one in which the United States continues increasing emissions through the end of this 21st century.
+The information is available for all counties in the United States. https://crt-climate-explorer.nemac.org/ through the end of this 21st century.
 For purposes of county level review, the following information looked at historical trends from 1961 to 1990 and the increased emissions projection for 2020 to 2090.
-Based on projected data, three main climate concerns are raised for the eightcounty region: intense rainstorms, extreme temperatures and dry spells.
+Based on projected data, three main climate concerns are raised for the eight-county region: intense rainstorms, extreme temperatures and dry spells.